evantobin/sso.broker/README.md

 ### Certificate Management

-The `updatecerts.sh` script handles all certificate and secret generation:
+The `scripts/updatecerts.sh` script handles all certificate and secret generation:

 **Features:**
 - **Automated Generation**: Creates fresh certificates and secrets with one command